 In this sleeveless, V-necked top, double decreases are used to shape the neckline and armhole at the same time.
 The decreases, placed several stitches away from the neckline, tilt the rib lines away from the center allowing them to follow and frame the neckline.
 Well-placed increases and decreases are one of the key parts of making brioche beautiful.

 In this generous raglan sweater, the body and sleeves are worked in brioche stitch in the round, from the lower edges to the armholes, and then joined and continued as a single piece to the loose, open neck.
 Ann shapes the armholes along raglan lines by working double decreases that maintain the integrity of the rib pattern.
 When the piece comes off the needles, the only seams to sew are at the underarms.

 Scarves are good patterns to knit when you’re learning brioche.
 In the Pizzicato Scarf, you’ll perfect your brioche skills and end up with a lovely scarf you’ll wear year after year.

 By Lily Chin

 This pattern is for the intermediate to advanced knitter.
-Cable expert Lily Chin has inserted a into two-color brioche rib.
 The Raised Wale Scarf beautiful to behold on both sides.
 This unisex scarf is simply beautiful, and it’s the perfect brioche knitting pattern to show off your skills!